 We'll make getting a flooring product easy.
-When you purchase products from Richard’s Carpet and Tile, you receive the added benefit of accessibility to technical knowledge, warranty care, routine maintenance and emergency service if calamities strikes for the life of the product.
+When you purchase products from Richard’s Carpet & Tile, you receive the added benefit of accessibility to technical knowledge, warranty care, routine maintenance, and emergency service if calamities strike, for the life of the product.

 Please ask us about a FREE home or office presentation.